ZiwenWan/Program-Dependence-Graph-in-LLVM/README.md

 Currently, the flow dependency analysis module has not been upgraded.

 ## How to use
+### Standard process

 This project is built accord to llvm 5.0 build system.

-Just copy all the files in the repository to the lib/Analysis/CDG
+Just copy all the files in the repository to the lib/Analysis/CDG.

 The directory CDG is created by yourself and can be renamed to whatever names.